alemangui/pizzicato/README.md

 <a name="dubdelay"/>
 ### Dub Delay ([example](https://alemangui.github.io/pizzicato/#dub-delay))
 The dub delay effect is similar to a regular [Delay](#delay) effect, however on each feedback loop the output is routed through a biquad filter.

+This effect is based on Chris Lowis' article [Creating dub delay effects with the Web Audio API](http://blog.chrislowis.co.uk/2014/07/23/dub-delay-web-audio-api.html).

 The following options are available when creating a delay effect:
 * ```feedback``` _(min: 0, max: 1, defaults to 0.5)_: The intensity with which the input will echo back.
 A larger value will result in more echo repetitions.
 * ```time``` _(min: 0, max: 180, defaults to 0.3)_: Interval time in seconds.
 * ```cutoff``` _(min: 0, max: 4000, defaults to 700)_: Frequency value applied to each successive loop.
 The lower the value, the more different each repetition will be perceived.